International Federation of Vexillological Associations: International Congresses of Vexillology

-ICV 31 is planned to be held in Paris, France in 2026.
+ICV 31 is ongoing in Paris, France in July 2026.

 FIAV flag

 The FIAV flag was initially designed by Klaes Sierksma and slightly modified by the organizing committee of the Second International Congress of Vexillology.
 The flag was introduced on 3 September 1967.
 Its description is, "On a blue field, extending horizontally from hoist to fly, two yellow halyards forming two interlaced loops."
 The knot formed is a sheet bend.
 The color blue is defined as Pantone Matching System U293 and the color yellow is defined as Pantone Matching System U123.
 Flags for the three officers were approved in 1999, having been designed by the former FIAV president, William Crampton.